 The proposed methodology has been applied to two large real-world offshore wind farms.
-Performance metrics affirm a significantly improved prediction accuracy compared to some baseline machine learning models.
+Performance metrics affirm a significantly improved prediction accuracy compared to some baseline ML models.
 Validation sequences demonstrate in addition the reliability of the predicted confidence intervals.
 Sensitivity analyses, performed on each of the model's input features, yield interpretable and physically meaningful results.
-In addition, the prediction capability of the farm power model is demonstrated for fluctuating inflow wind speeds.
+In addition, the prediction capacity of the farm power models is demonstrated for fluctuating inflow wind speeds.

-It is shown also that the application of the post-processing model to the weather forecasts, improves significantly the accuracy of the look-ahead wind farm power forecasts.
-Nevertheless, the accuracy for long forecast horizons remains limited predominantly by the limited accuracy of the third-party weather forecasts and not by the uncertainty inherent to the farm power model itself.
+It is shown that the accuracy of wind farm power forecasts with a long forecasting horizon are limited predominantly by the accuracy of the weather forecasts and not by the uncertainty inherent to the farm power model itself.

-In further research, we will integrate the wind farm power prediction models as digital twins into applications where their high prediction speed and the simulation of the farm power controller are crucial.
+In further research, we will integrate the wind farm power prediction models as digital twins into applications where their 585 high prediction speed and the simulation of the farm power controller are crucial.
+Furthermore, the wind farm power model will be extended for short-term power forecasts.